 Here are some possible diets and foods that may help you manage your CIU symptoms.

-High levels of histamine may play a significant role in CIU, since many people with the condition respond well to antihistamine medications.
-For the 40 percent of people who don’t respond to antihistamines, though, trying an antihistamine diet may be a worthwhile next step.
+High levels of histamine may play a significant role in CIU since many people with the condition respond well to antihistamine medications.

-In a recent study, 22 people with chronic urticaria restricted histamine-rich foods for four weeks.
+In a small 2018 study, 22 people with chronic urticaria restricted histamine-rich foods for 4 weeks.
 There was a statistically significant decrease in participants’ urticaria severity scores.
-Blood samples from patients in the same study showed that the level of histamines in their blood had also decreased after four weeks on the antihistamine diet.

-The following foods are low in histamines and may help you manage your symptoms:
+The following foods are low in histamines and may help you manage your CIU symptoms:

 - most vegetables